AnushkaJadhav14/ThreadCrafters---eCommerce-Website/readme.txt

 Project Overview:
 -----------------
-ThreadCrafters is an eCommerce website dedicated to selling stitched traditional attires.
+ThreadCrafters is a Front-End eCommerce website dedicated to selling stitched traditional attires.
 The website offers a variety of products categorized for men, women, boys, and girls.
 It features user-friendly navigation, a secure cart system, and detailed policy pages.

 Folder Structure:
 -----------------